 The Greater Fraternity

-The National Headquarters houses the four entities—Pi Kappa Phi Fraternity, the Pi Kappa Phi Foundation, Pi Kappa Phi Properties and Push America—which make up the greater fraternity.
+The National Headquarters houses the four entities—Pi Kappa Phi Fraternity, the Pi Kappa Phi Foundation, Pi Kappa Phi Properties and The Ability Experience—which make up the greater fraternity.

 Pi Kappa Phi Foundation